eliasmagn/msm8953-chota/checklist.md

       the driver.
 - [x] Devm-manage `power_supply_get_battery_info()` allocations so probe failures and remove paths automatically release the cached data.
+- [x] Devm-manage the extcon notifier registration so probe failures unwind without leaking callbacks.
+- [x] Snapshot the runtime debounce window with `READ_ONCE()` before scheduling delayed policy work from notifier or IRQ contexts.
+- [x] Ratelimit repeated OTG regulator and charge-through warning messages to keep dmesg readable when hubs or cables chatter.
 - [ ] Validate the new policy on real hardware under various host peripherals.
 - [x] Document the device-tree bindings for the new DT properties upstream.